-The fashion industry's main social concerns comprise of "forced labour, low wages, excessive hours of work, discrimination, health and safety hazards, psychological and physical abuse, lack of awareness of workers' rights, and lack of worker representation for negotiations with management" (Kozar and Hiller Connell, 2013).
-Ethical fashion identifies environmental harm and unfair conditions for the ones involved production in the (humans and animals); as the two maior concerns that need immediate attention in today's world.
+The fashion industry's main social concerns comprise of "forced labour, low wages, excessive hours of work, discrimination, health and safety hazards, psychological and physical abuse, lack of awareness of workers' rights, and lack of worker representation for negotiations with management"(Kozar Hiller and Connell.
+2013).
+Ethical fashion identifies environmental harm and unfair conditions for the ones involved in the production (humans and animals); as the two major concerns that need immediate attention in today's world.

-Ethical consumer behaviour, which is led by the intention can present in various terms, for example as boycotting unethical products or brands or as positive purchasing which means favouring products or brands manufactured and marketed ethically, based on the key assumption that taking on ethical purchase intention is the conviction that an individual consumer can and have the ability make a substantial divergence (Pollari, 2016).
-Basically, consumption in this circumstance is backed by an ethical-moral responsibility to purchase ethically, even when the consumer is not gaining any special personal advantage by doing so, other than the feeling of moral satisfaction (Shaw and Shiu, 2003).
-A similar idea was presented by Sheehan and Lee (2014), as ethical consumers make their buying decisions by making their acknowledged ethical commitment and their delicate values about what is right or wrong as the foundation since ethical issues time and again are an imperative part of their self-identity.
+Ethical consumer behaviour, which is led by the intention can present in various terms, for example as boycotting unethical products or brands or as positive purchasing which means favouring products or brands manufactured and marketed ethically, based on the key assumption that taking on ethical purchase intention is the conviction that an individual consumer can and have the ability make substantial я divergence (Pollari, 2016).
+Basically, consumption in this circumstance is backed bv ethical-moral an responsibility to purchase ethically, even when the consumer is not gaining any special personal advantage by doing so, other than the feeling of moral satisfaction (Shaw and Shiu, 2003).
+A similar idea was presented by Sheehan and Lee (2014), as ethical make consumers their buying decisions making their by acknowledged ethical commitment and their delicate values about what is right or wrong as the foundation since ethical issues time and again are an imperative part of their self-identity.

-thorough literature Based on review the following dimensions were recognized as the most important aspects of ethical fashion to be taken into consideration.
-Ethical Fashion is the independent variable with three dimensions; cruelty- free, Fairtrade and ecofriendly.
+Based on thorough literature review following dimensions the were recognized as the most important aspects of ethical fashion to be taken into consideration.
+Ethical Fashion is the independent variable with three dimensions; cruelty- free, Fairtrade and eco-friendly.
 These three factors were considered as the independent variables.
-The dependent variable of the research was the consumer purchase intention of undergraduates of Faculty of Management Studies and Commerce, University of Sri Jayewardenepura.
+The dependent variable of the research was the consumer purchase intention of undergraduates of Faculty of Management Studies and Commerce.
+University of Sri Jayewardenepura.
 Accordingly, the developed conceptual framework is as follows.